 Here are a few more cases when RAD approach can fit your goals, discovered in the video below:

-Now you know about the RAD process, and you know when to utilize it.
+Now you know about the RAD development stages, and you know when to utilize it.
 As you look at rapid application development advantages and disadvantages, think about your project.
 You should be able to determine whether this methodology will work for you.
 Besides, if you still hesitate whether it is suitable for you or not, you can always get our team free consultation on the project management to set the approach that fits best for your case.

 Remember that the rapid application development model in software engineering will only succeed if it meets your project goals and is run in the right way.